-As of December 31, 2016, we had 31 full-time employees.
-As our development progresses, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, regulatory affairs and, if any of our drug candidates receives marketing approval, sales, marketing and distribution.
+As of December 31, 2017, we had 96 full-time and part-time employees.
+As our development progresses, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, regulatory affairs, sales, marketing and distribution.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 Due to our limited financial resources and the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 The expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.